 To remap hardware keys:

-- Use the Key mapping template drop-down menu to either select Microsoft Teams, to use template with preconfigured settings, or Custom to create a unique custom key mapping configuration.
-The Microsoft Teams template provides a single click option to enable walkie talkie functionality with Microsoft Teams for XCover Pro and Tab Active Pro devices.
+- Use the Key mapping template drop-down menu to either select Microsoft Teams, to use a template with preconfigured settings, or Custom to create a unique custom key mapping configuration.
+The Microsoft Teams template provides a single click option to enable walkie talkie functionality with Microsoft Teams for XCover Pro and Tab Active series devices.

 Set the following custom key mapping configuration: